Deploying a microservice to Kubernetes using Open Liberty Operator

 kubectl get nodes

-This command should return a Ready status for the master node.
+If your environment is healthy, this command returns a Ready status for the minikube node.

 eval $(minikube docker-env)